-Sciatica Treatment in Portland
+Sciatica Treatment In Portland

 Sciatica describes the pain experienced along the sciatic nerve due to its compression known as lumbar radiculopathy.
-The sciatic nerve is begins at the lower back running through the hips and buttocks, branching down each leg.
+The sciatic nerve begins at the lower back and runs through the hips and buttocks, branching down each leg.
 This nerve is responsible for controlling and feeling the legs.
 Irritation, inflammation, pinching, or compression of the sciatic nerve leads to moderate to severe pain in your back, buttocks, and leg(sciatic neuralgia).
 One may also experience muscle weakness, numbness, and tingling sensation in the leg, foot, and toes.
 This is called sciatic neuritis.

 If you are experiencing Sciatica in Portland, do not worry, we’ll walk you through all that is there to know about sciatica.

-Sciatica pain can be caused due to pinching the sciatic nerve due to a bone spur or herniated disc.
 Common medical conditions that may be responsible for sciatica include:

 - Lumbar spinal stenosis